Home

 Mel Ottaway, Rev. Graham Vawser, Moyra Stratton Mark Butler MP, Mayor Angela Evans and CEO Darren Birbeck

 On 16 July 2025, Resthaven Western Community Services celebrated Resthaven's 90th anniversary with a high tea at St Clair Recreation Centre in Woodville.
-The event was attended by around 65 clients and their families, with special guests including Minister for Health and Aged Care Mark Butler MP and City of Charles Sturt Mayor Angela Evans.
+The event was attended by around 65 clients and their families, with special guests including Minister for Health and Aged Care Mark Butler MP, and City of Charles Sturt Mayor Angela Evans.
 The oldest person in the room, client Mrs Moyra Stratton (99) took great pride in cutting the cake!